Tuesday, December 3, 2024

 Extended warranty also helps diversify the portfolio within a captive.

-“In terms of diversification and capital, it’s very efficient to house affinity business within a captive and it transforms the captive from an optimised cost centre into a profit centre,” Eric Joly-Puttuz, deputy head of HDI’s centre of excellence, told Captive Intelligence.
+“In terms of diversification and capital, it’s very efficient to house affinity business within a captive and it transforms the captive from an optimised cost centre into a profit centre,” Eric Joly-Pottuz, deputy head of HDI’s centre of excellence, told Captive Intelligence.

 Bynum said that for those companies that already have a captive for risks such as general liability, workers compensation, auto liability, and property “I think we will see some of those companies move their extended service contract liabilities and add that to their current captive model”.